Vanilagy/Binarify/ref/reference.md

 ---
 ## Binary.Array
-Accepts any array following the specified pattern.
+Used for arrays matching the predefined pattern.
 ### Instanciation syntax:
 ```javascript
 new Binary.Array(pattern[, repeatSize])